shapeshed/jekyll.shapeshed.com/_posts/2010-10-21-installing-passenger-3-with-rvm-and-nginx-on-osx.md

 ---
 layout: post
 title: Installing Passenger 3 with RVM and Nginx on OSX
-excerpt: A multi-ruby development environment on Nginx is easier than ever with the release of Passenger 3
+description: A multi-ruby development environment on Nginx is easier than ever with the release of Passenger 3
 categories: [Rails, Ruby, Nginx]
 ---